PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_retrieval.md

         margin: 0.5
 ```

 The final total Loss is a weighted sum of all Losses, where weight defines the weight of a particular Loss in the final total.
-If you want to replace other Losses, you can also change the Loss field in the configuration file, for the currently supported Losses please refer to [Loss](... /... /... /ppcls/loss).
+If you want to replace other Losses, you can also change the Loss field in the configuration file, for the currently supported Losses please refer to [Loss](../../../ppcls/loss).

-<a name="Model Recovery Training"></a>
+<a name="Resume-Training"></a>
-### 2.2 Model Recovery Training
+### 2.2 Resume Training

 If the training task is terminated for some reasons, it can be recovered by loading the checkpoints weights file and continue training.